dstackai/dstack/README.md

 Services make it very easy to deploy any kind of model or web application as public endpoints.

-Use any serving frameworks and specify required resources. dstack deploys it in the configured backend, handles authentication, and provides an OpenAI-compatible interface if needed.
+Use any serving frameworks and specify required resources. dstack deploys it in the configured backend, handles authorization, and provides an OpenAI-compatible interface if needed.

 <img src="https://raw.githubusercontent.com/dstackai/static-assets/main/static-assets/images/dstack-service-openai.gif" width="650"/>